 - A.F.
 Oskooi, D. Roundy, M. Ibanescu, P. Bermel, J.D.
 Joannopoulos, and S.G.
 Johnson, MEEP: A flexible free-software package for electromagnetic simulations by the FDTD method, Computer Physics Communications, vol. 181, pp. 687-702 (2010). (pdf)

 If you want a one-sentence description of the algorithm for inclusion in a publication, we recommend something like:

 - Simulations were performed with the finite-difference time-domain (FDTD) method [ref FDTD], using a freely available software package [ref Meep].

-As a general reference on the FDTD method you might use, for example:
+General references on the FDTD method include, for example: